 I wonder if we could view ourselves from the next dimension if our words and actions would seem as odd as dreamspeak does upon waking …

 The rules of the game belong to the tombstones (post 2016 election)

 I’m ready for my closeup now

-These are so nonsensical that I couldn’t in good conscience try to include them in murmuration, (my first collection of haiku), but I love them just the same!
+These are so nonsensical that I couldn’t in good conscience try to include them in murmuration, (my first collection of haiku), but I do kind of love them.

 — Surrealist dream proverb, Michelle Tennison

 I, the Language of Dreams, photograph by Michelle Tennison

 What will you find if you write down the dialogue of your dreams?